wurthless-elektroniks/smc360/docs/resetwatchdog.md

 - Set southbridge powergood signal.
 - Write some XSB magic SFR (SFR 0FCh), then kill a ton of cycles by writing that value to EXTMEM.
-  On Zephyr, the value depends on the SB_DETECT I/O signal; if it's high (XSB R0) then write 0x43, otherwise write 0xC2.
+  On Zephyr, the value depends on the SB_DETECT I/O signal; if it's high (XSB R0) then write 0x43, otherwise (assuming XSB G0) write 0xC2.
 Falcon always shipped with a XSB R0, so the southbridge detection is removed and the code always writes 0x43.
 - Proceed to state 2.